guillaumeast/42_ultimate_tester/README.md

 ## ⚙️ How to Install

+> No setup, no dependecy, no `Makefile` editing, no excuses.

 From anywhere, just run:
 ```bash
 curl -fsSL https://raw.githubusercontent.com/guillaumeast/42_ultimate_tester/master/install.zsh | zsh
 ```

+> Don't forget to restart your terminal or run `source ~/.zshrc`

 This will:
 1. Install `42 Ultimate Tester` globally in `~/.42_ultimate_tester/`
 2. Add the aliases `test` and `rmtest` to your `.zshrc` file
 3. Display a short help message explaining how to use them

-> No setup, no dependecy, no `Makefile` editing, no excuses.

 ---